kmaterna/elastic_stresses_py/README.md

 ### Capabilities:
 * Reads source and receiver faults from .inp formatted Coulomb input files.
-* Reads source and receiver faults from .intxt files, a more convenient input format
+* Reads source and receiver faults from .intxt files, a more convenient input format wheere slip is specified by length/width or by Wells and Coppersmith (1994) scaling rules
 * Reads point sources and receiver faults from .inzero, a focal mechanism input format
 * Takes a single receiver fault and splits it into subfaults in the dip- and strike- directions.
 * Computes elastic displacements and stresses due to slip on source faults.